Director: Danny Boyle

 Review Author: Tony

-It’s hard to believe that Danny Boyles horror classic 28 Days Late was released 13 years ago but it still remains Britain’s best ever horror film and definitely one of the best zombie films ever to grace the silver screen.
+It’s hard to believe that Danny Boyle’s horror classic 28 Days Later was released nearly twoago and still remains Britain’s best ever horror film and one of the great zombie films ever to grace the silver screen.

 Most horror fans have their own thought up survival guide to how they would deal with a zombie apocalypse but it usually caters for Romero type zombies, however even I know myself my own guide is useless in Danny Boyle’s zombie apocalypse.

 The film starts with an activist group breaking into a lab and releasing the chimpanzees which are test subjects for a viral strain, inadvertently exposing this deadly strain upon themselves.
-28 Days Later after the outbreak and collapse of society Jim (Cillian Murphy), a bike courier awakens from a coma in a desolate hospital.
-Jim explores a now seemingly abandoned London witnessing various clues of the outbreak.
-It’s not long before Jim comes face to face with the infected, rabid and violent people exposes to the virus.
+28 Days Later, after the outbreak and collapse of society, Jim (Cillian Murphy), a bike courier awakens from a coma in a desolate hospital.
+Jim explores a now seemingly abandoned London, witnessing various clues of the outbreak.
+It’s not long before Jim comes face to face with the infected, rabid and violent people exposed to the virus.
 Jim is saved by Selena (Naomi Harris), a cold and hardened survivor who tells Jim survival is as good as it gets.

 For the majority of the film Selena’s message hits home as they are just ordinary people forced to survive with no chance of curing the virus or rebuilding society.
 Danny Boyle shot the film with digital video cameras to give the film a grainier real look as opposed to glamorized shots with camera flare galore.
 This is not a stylish or glamorized film but that’s exactly what it intends not to be, the first shots of Jim is him stark naked with a serious man bush, scruffy beard and unkempt hair (one side is shaved so as to show the scar Jim received in the accident which lead to his coma).
 The city of London is mostly dark and grey with overcast weather producing a dreary look to the land.
 Later on in the film the characters need to leave their shelter not due to the dangers of the infected but rather due to the lack of water available which is a level tangibility that most viewers can relate to and understand.